dxlliv/planner/docs/getting-started.md

 ### Add some media

 IG Planner supports different [media types](media): images, videos, albums and reels.

-Just add your files in the media profiles folder in `public/profiles/{id}/media/`.
+Just add your files in the media profiles folder in `public/profiles/{id}/media/`,
+then define all your media in the profiles configuration like the example above.

 ## Keyboard shortcuts